Ucombinator/jade/README.md

-# Jade: Java Decompiler
+# Jade: The Java Decompiler

-*Jade* is a Java decompiler.
+Jade is a Java decompiler.
 Our current target is to make it support Java from JDK 1.1 to Java SE 8.